ryan-mcclue/musings/on-solid-ground.md

 https://research.swtch.com/plmm

 ## ARM
-cortex-a53 is a synthesisable IP core sold to other semiconductor companies as licensed IP core, the amount of cache will vary e.g. 8-64Kb?
+cortex-a53 is a synthesisable IP core sold to other semiconductor companies (stm, nxp, etc.) as licensed IP core, the amount of cache will vary e.g. 8-64Kb?

 FPU is a VFPv3-D16 implementation of the ARMv7 floating-point architecture